MorphiaOrg/morphia/Roadmap.md

 Options classes with the driver's Options.
 In other cases, this will mean return types from methods will change.
 The hope is that such changes will result in a cleaner, more future-proof API.
 These changes do not come without some breakage.
 Efforts are being made to mitigate much of that but, again, will not be 100% effective.
+* **Removal of modules**.
+As of 2.0 there will only be the core module.
+Modules such as `entityscanner-plug` and `logging-slf4j` have not seen any updates or apparent use in quite some time.
+The entity scanner code was only ever half implemented and the logging code is vestigial at best.
+2.0 will leverage slf4j directly internally and users can choose whatever logging implementation they would like.
+Any dependence on `xyz.morphia.logging.Logger` will need to be updated after 2.0.
+Steps should be taken now to migrate away from these types now.

 # 2.1.0